-While encryption technology like PGP or S/MIME provides a secure way to protect content from prying eyes, we lerned from Edward Snowden that metadata - information about who communicates with whom - is equally interesting and much easier to analyze.
+While encryption technology like PGP or S/MIME provides a secure way to protect content from prying eyes, ever since Edward Snowdens whistleblowing we learned that metadata - most notably information about who communicates with whom - is equally interesting and much easier to analyze.

 With e-mail, we can only prevent this by encrypting the connection to the server as well as between servers.
-Therefore we can only hope that both our and the recipient's e-mail provider are both trustworthy and competent.
+Therefore we can only hope that both our and the recipient's e-mail provider are both trustworthy as well as competent.

 With Bitmessage we send a message to a sufficiently large number of participants, with the intended recipient among them.
-The message is encrypted such as only the person in possesion of the private key can decrypt it.
+Content is encrypted such as only the person in possesion of the private key can decrypt it.
 All participants try to do this in order to find their messages.